kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 This will stop too many pods crowding a node, when a new node is spun up and node is not yet reporting volume limits.

 But this alone is not enough to fix the underlying problem.
 Cluster-autoscaler must be fixed so as it is aware of attach limits of a node via CSINode object.

+We also need to ensure that `StorageInfos` interface that is shared between CAS and scheduler is extended for `CSINode` objects, so as CAS can run scheduler plugins with templated `CSINode` objects.

 ### Test Plan